stts-se/wstats/README.md

 The program will print running progress and basic statistics to standard error.
 A complete word frequency list will be printed to standard out.

-There is no guarantee that all words of the actual Wikipedia article texts are conunted, partly because there is no expansion of templates, etc, of the dump file.
+There is no guarantee that all words of the actual Wikipedia article texts are counted, partly because there is no expansion of templates, etc, of the dump file.

 Usage: